christianrowlands/network-survey-messaging/README.md

 #### Building the project
  - Clone the repository
  - Execute `gradlew build` in the root directory to produce the Java library with the protobuf messages.
- - Execute `gradlew install` in the root directory to install the Java library to the local Maven cache.
+ - Execute `gradlew publishToMavenLocal` in the root directory to publish the artifacts to the local Maven cache.

 Change log